knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 To debug server requests/responses I need to log lots of sensitive data--not my fault, the server responses include sensitve data scattered.
 The responses contain from the server Account Names, API keys, and DeviceIDs.
 You don't want this scatered in homebridge log files on your machine or mailed to other folks that need your homebridge log files for other reasons.
 Currently I can't prevent this because the API I have to get the the door state requires your login and passord--not an api key.
 This is very unfortunate.
 A  `debug_sensitive parameter`  config parament is available and should normally always be false--the default.
 You have been warned.
 Had this not been the case I would have used and `apiKey` and the `deviceid` rather than your password in the config file.

 The sensivite data is ONLY logged when this config setting is true **and** when debugging homebridge itself: ` DEBUG=* homebridge -D -P`

+## poll_short_delay and poll_long_delay
+After setting sendong the opening/closing command to ryobi, it rill returning the original state for the next 0-13 seconds.
+When I get the state back I actually can't tell if the door is infact remainging in the original state because of a problem or just hasent starting opening yet (and in fact it may already be in the desired state.)
+The code will work OK but the result of this is that the short poll delay thinks it is no longer needed and goes into long polling mode which will eventually fix the door state.
+So I set a min 15 seconds on the short delay to fix this.
+The code that I forked from just slammed the sate to the final state to get around this, I thought that was wrong, I'd rather leave the state as opening/closing until I really know the final state.
+I don't want to false report a door as closed when it is not.

+If the door state accorind to ryobi is every opening or closing I will use the short polling time until the door is out of that state.

 ## garagedoor_id